Survivor Series (2003): Main event matches

 The fifth match was the second Survivor Series match with Team Bischoff (Chris Jericho, Christian, Randy Orton, Scott Steiner and Mark Henry) against Team Austin (Shawn Michaels, Rob Van Dam, Booker T, Bubba Ray Dudley and D-Von Dudley).
-Steiner was eliminated by Booker after a Book-end.
-Booker was eliminated by Henry after a World's Strongest Slam.
+Steiner was eliminated by Booker T after a Book-end.
+Booker T was eliminated by Henry after a World's Strongest Slam.
 Henry was eliminated by Van Dam and The Dudley Boyz after a 3-D from Bubba Ray and D-Von and Five-Star Frog splash.
 Van Dam was eliminated by Orton after an RKO.
 D-Von was eliminated by Jericho after a Flashback.
 Bubba Ray was eliminated by Christian after an Unprettier.
 Christian was eliminated by Michaels after Sweet Chin Music.
 Jericho was eliminated after Michaels countered the Walls of Jericho into a Cradle.
 After the referee was knocked down and Austin brawled with Bischoff in the entrance way, Batista interfered and executed a Batista Bomb on Michaels.
 Orton pinned Michaels to win the match, leaving Orton as the sole survivor and meaning Austin lost his position as Co-General Manager of Raw.